X

 Personalize the results below to get your best mortgage rate

-Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) increased by six basis points (0.06%) to 6.84%, remaining near mid-July levels.
+Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) rose by another six basis points (0.06%) to 6.91%, the highest average rate since mid-July.

-A 5/1 ARM might offer a homebuyer slightly lower-cost alternative to a long-term fixed-rate mortgage, but the difference in rate between 30-year FRMs and 5/1 ARMs is fairly narrow.
-The Mortgage Bankers Association reported that the initial fixed interest rate on a hybrid 5/1 ARM rose sharply this week, increasing by a twenty-eight basis points to 6.34% The current 50 basis point gap renders the choice of this ARM rather less compelling for homebuyers seeking a break on monthly payments compared to a long-term fixed-rate mortgage.
+A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5/1 ARMs expanded this week.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5/1 ARM slipped by fourteen basis points (0.14%) to 5.97%.
+Presently, the 94 basis point (0.94%) gap in rate compared to a long-term fixed-rate loan renders the choice of this ARM reasonably compelling for homebuyers seeking a break on monthly payments.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.